-XIV.
+XI.
 Working languages

-36. The working languages of the Conference of Members shall be English and Chinese.
-All documents shall be distributed in the two languages and simultaneous interpretation shall be provided at the face-to-face meetings of the Conference of Members.
-The costs of working languages shall be included in the budget of the face-to-face meetings of the Conference of Members.
-If resources are obtained, French and/or Spanish shall be used as the other working languages at the face-to-face Conference of Members.
-The host country of any Conference of Members held outside China may voluntarily arrange translation into its language.
+26. The working languages of the Standing Committee shall be English and Chinese.
+All documents shall be distributed in the two languages and simultaneous interpretation shall be provided at the face-to-face meetings of the Standing Committee.
+The costs of working languages shall be included in the budget of the face-to-face meetings of the Standing Committee.
+If resources are obtained, French and/or Spanish shall be used as the other working languages at the face-to-face Standing Committee.
+The host country of any Standing Committeeheld outside China may voluntarily arrange translation into its language.